401(k) Contribution Limits for 2024 and 2025

 Super savers focused on retirement savings can accidentally save too much in their 401(k) accounts.
 Excess contributions could happen if your automatic contributions don’t stop at the employee contribution limit (e.g., a system error).
 Or if you change employers and don’t report your prior 401(k) contributions for that year to your employer, you could accidentally contribute too much to your 401(k).

-If you realize that you have made excess contributions it is best to notify your plan administrator and your Human Resources department.
+If you realize you have made excess contributions, it is best to notify your plan administrator and Human Resources department.
 Luckily, you have until the tax filing deadline to correct the issue.
 These excess 401(k) contributions can be returned to you and included in your taxable income.

 Alternatively, you can report excess 401(k) contributions on Form 1099-R when you file your taxes.
-However, if you contribute too much you could incur penalties and fines on unpaid income taxes on your excess contributions.
+However, if you contribute too much, you could incur penalties and fines on unpaid income taxes based on your excess contributions.

 Smart Summary